gnomeontherun/docker-node-chrome-headless/README.md

-# Run Karma and Chrome Headless in a container
+# Run Node and Chrome Headless in a container

-This repo contains the Dockerfile for running Karma and Headless Chrome in a docker container.
+This repo contains the Dockerfile for running Node 6 and Headless Chrome in a docker container.
 It is designed to mount the test application as a volume and run the test command for your project.

 Replace `npm test` with whatever command is used to run your tests.

 ```
-docker run -i --privileged -v `pwd`:`pwd` -w `pwd` gnomeontherun/karma-chrome-headless:0.1.0 npm test
+docker run -i --privileged -v `pwd`:`pwd` -w `pwd` gnomeontherun/docker-node-chrome-headless npm test
 ```